page_title_detailed

 Finding help for lymphedema

-It is important to see a special therapist who can reduce the swelling and other lymphedema symptoms as well as teach you ongoing care.
+If you are diagnosed with lymphedema, it is important to see a certified lymphedema therapist who can work with you to reduce the swelling and other symptoms and support your ongoing care.
 Your cancer care team can make a recommendation.
 Some things to know:

-• The Lymphology Association of North America (LANA) certifies therapists in complete decongestive therapy using national standards.
+• The Lymphology Association of North America (LANA) certifies lymphedema therapists using national standards.
 Therapists may also be certified by the program that trained them.
 Your healthcare provider also may have suggestions.

-• Certified providers are often physical therapists or occupational therapists (OTs), as well as nurses, doctors, or massage therapists.
-When choosing lymphedema therapists, ask about their training.
+• Certified providers are often physical therapists or occupational therapists, as well as nurses, doctors, or massage therapists.
+When choosing a lymphedema therapist, ask about their training.
+You can search for lymphedema care therapists in your area at the National Lymphedema Network.

-• Insurance coverage of lymphedema treatment can vary.
-Be sure to verify whether their services are reimbursed by your health insurance plan.
+• Insurance coverage for lymphedema treatment can vary.
+Be sure to check with your health insurance plan about coverage.

 Learn more on our Lymphedema treatments page.